State of Georgia Income Tax Georgia State Income Tax - Tax Year 2012

 The Georgia Income Tax

-Georgia collects a state income tax at a maximum marginal tax rate of 6.00%, spread across six tax brackets.
+Georgia collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
 Like the Federal Income Tax, Georgia's income tax allows couples filing jointly to pay a lower overall rate on their combined income with wider tax brackets for joint filers.
-There are a total of twenty one states with higher marginal income tax rates then Georgia.

 Compare the state income tax rates in Georgia with the income tax rates in